-- a) Uphold the decision; - b) Alter the decision and/or sanction that has been imposed; - Return the matter to the Office of Student Conduct and Community Standards with instructions for re-adjudication relative to specific issues; or - d) Overrule the decision and dismiss the case.
+- a) Uphold the decision; - b) Alter the decision and/or sanction that has been imposed; - c) Return the matter to the office of Student Conduct and Community Standards with instructions for re-adjudication relative to specific issues; or - d) Overrule the decision and dismiss the case.

-Decisions on appeal will be rendered by the Vice President or Provost within ten (10) business days, unless justifiable circumstances make adherence to this time frame infeasible.
-The decision of the Vice President or Provost is considered final university action.
+Decisions on appeal will be rendered by the Vice President, Provost or President within ten (10) business days, unless justifiable circumstances make adherence to this time frame infeasible.
+The decision of the Vice President, Provost, or President is considered final university action.
 There is no other appeal process.
+XII.
+Cases Involving Sexual Misconduct (Title IX) Policy